NyasterDZ/wordpress-elearning-platform/README.md

 # Important

-This theme uses the Template (**Genius Course - School Classes Institute HTML Template**)  that I already bought, so if you want to have a license for this theme, buy it from [this link](https://themeforest.net/item/genius-course-learning-course-html-template/21984716)
+1. This theme uses the Template (**Genius Course - School Classes Institute HTML Template**)  that I already bought, so if you want to have a license for this theme, buy it from [this link](https://themeforest.net/item/genius-course-learning-course-html-template/21984716)
+2. There is a mix between French and English in some names, so you can change what you want.

 # Installation steps